Smoke and Mirrors: ECBH Increasing Medicaid Rates (But Decreasing the Amount of Services Authorized?)

 Regardless of the breadth of ECBH’s denials of medically necessary services, back in May 2013, ECBH was getting some bad marketing from the local news.
 So what does ECBH do?
 Raise reimbursement rates.

 If, in fact, ECBH is denying many medically necessary Medicaid services in order to raise profit, then isn’t ECBH’s rate increase just smoke and mirrors?

-Posted on July 20, 2013, in ACTT Services, Behavioral health, Denials of Medicaid Services, DHHS, Division of Medical Assistance, ECBH, Health Care Providers and Services, Increase in Medicaid Rates, MCO, Medicaid, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC DMA Clinical Coverage Policy 8C, North Carolina, Outpatient Behavioral Health, Personal Care Services, Psychiatrists, Psychologists and tagged ACTT Services, Behavioral health, DHHS, Division of Medical Assistance, DMA, DMA Clinical Policy 8A, East Carolina Behavioral Health, ECBH, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid recipients, Medicaid Service Denials, Medicaid Services, Mental disorder, Mental health, NC Health News, North Carolina, North Carolina Department of Health and Human Services, Personal care, Pitt County.
+Posted on July 20, 2013, in ACTT Services, Behavioral health, Denials of Medicaid Services, Division of Medical Assistance, ECBH, Health Care Providers and Services, Increase in Medicaid Rates, MCO, Medicaid, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, NC DMA Clinical Coverage Policy 8C, North Carolina, Outpatient Behavioral Health, Personal Care Services, Psychiatrists, Psychologists and tagged ACTT Services, Behavioral health, Division of Medical Assistance, DMA, DMA Clinical Policy 8A, East Carolina Behavioral Health, ECBH, Health care provider, Managed care, Managed Care Organizations, MCO, Medicaid recipients, Medicaid Service Denials, Medicaid Services, Mental disorder, Mental health, NC DHHS, NC Health News, North Carolina, North Carolina Department of Health and Human Services, Personal care, Pitt County.
 Bookmark the permalink.
 2 Comments.